10 NBA Teams Without a Championship (2026 Update)

 Utah Jazz

-With legendary players like Carl Malone and John Stockton, it is still a baffle how Utah Jazz missed the NBA title.
+With legendary players like Karl Malone and John Stockton, it is still a baffle how Utah Jazz missed the NBA title.
 They made back-to-back finals in 1997 and 1998 but could not bag the title after losing to Chicago Bulls.

 Related Read: All 30 NBA Team Logos and a Bit of History